almesa93/credit_risk/README.md

 - NumberOfTime60-89DaysPastDueNotWorse
 - NumberOfDependents

 After some investigation, the people who has a Revolving score higher than 2, are outliers.
+People who uses this kind of credits have, normally, economical problems.

 NumberOfTime60-89DaysPastDueNotWorse and NumberOfTimes90DaysLate are variables that has a high correlation coefficient, so they could cause some disturbances in our model.